-Should open source licenses fight evil?
+Should open source licences fight evil?

 No, not because I like to see people working sweatshop hours.
 I personally enjoy a good work/life balance and want everyone to have the same.
 And no, not because I like to see children separated from parents at the border, or any number of other social ills that our software enables.

-No, the reason I don’t know if I like the license, and why these licenses are almost de facto bad, however well-intentioned, is because they make open source less open.
-With each such license, open source becomes less so.
+No, the reason I don’t know if I like the licence, and why these licences are almost de facto bad, however well-intentioned, is because they make open source less open.

+With each such licence, open source becomes less so.
 It is hard, perhaps impossible, to dictate what can’t be done with open source software without limiting all the things that can be done with it.
 Every line of popular open source infrastructure code enables great good in the world... and great evil.

 Like free speech, you have to allow for the one if you want the other, because people can choose (and often choose wrongly, in my view).

 As one friend told me, “Twitter is just the medium [for good and bad ideas about open source to flourish or fester], the problem and opportunity is the people.”

 Ah, people.
-With these new open source licenses, we’re effectively trying to legislate what people can and cannot do with our software, which is a Pandora’s Box I’m sure we don’t want to open.
+With these new open source licences, we’re effectively trying to legislate what people can and cannot do with our software, which is a Pandora’s Box I’m sure we don’t want to open.